 Plenty of disparities

-There are of course numerous further examples for which the data cannot be so easily obtained.
+There are of course numerous examples for which the data cannot be so easily obtained.
 For example, the ubiquitous sexism inherent in everyday life, in the workplace and in the media.

 Of course, women aren't the only ones who face discrimination: heterosexuality is deemed to be the "norm", with homo- and bi-sexuality considered to be "exceptions".
 Sexual orientation continues to be misunderstood.
 Transgender people, or other individuals who do not ascribe to the gender binary of exclusively male/female, face discrimination and misunderstanding, often defined in too simple a manner such as "a man who wants to become a women" or vice versa.

-With regard to equality, there are disparities aplenty – real chasms between different social groups.
+With regards to equality, there are disparities aplenty – real chasms between different social groups.
 The media has the power to tell diverse stories, to throw light on different experiences and to change the way that we speak about gender equality.
 "Mind the Gap" will be doing just that.
 You are invited to be a part of it.

 Julia Korbik (*1989) is convener and managing editor for the Mind the Gap project.
 She works as a freelance journalist and author in Berlin and writes predominantly about feminism, politics and culture.
 In 2014 her book Stand Up.
 Feminism for Beginners and beyond was published.
 (Rogner & Bernhard).
 Julia is Vice President of Babel Deutschland and an active member of the cafébabel Berlin team.
 Contact Julia at firstname.lastname@example.org.